 Here we consider a situation in our life that we would like to work through and resolve, even if the resolution is partial.
 The topic may be health related (healthier habits, decrease symptoms of depression, spend more time outside), social (make more friends, improve an existing relationship, join a community), or personal (read a book, pass a class, improve our experience at work).

 We can benefit from choosing a situation that is specific and manageable if this is our first time using this worksheet.
 This will help focus the effort needed to work through the following steps and provide us with a short term personal gain.
 This will help reinforce the constructive thought processes presented in the worksheet in a way that encourages us to apply it to even more complex challenges in the future.

 This goal has meaning to me because:

 As we think about and fully form our goal, consider what parts of this particular action or behavior change add strength to personal values and beliefs.
 Does this goal help improve health?
-Live with more independence?
+Help us live with more independence?
 Live more Honestly?
 Respectfully?
 Does it improve self-control?
 We consider how this goal will influence our future situation as well as our future self-assessment.
 We then think on how meeting this goal will serve our needs as well as the needs of those we care about (Douaihy, 2014).

 When I think about what I wrote above, the following feelings, thoughts and ideas about myself, my skills, and my situation come to mind: